 The 2FA email will be sent to the email address associated with your account login.
 If you are expecting a 2FA email but have not received it, please check your inbox, as well as your spam or junk mail folders, for an email from Calendly.

-It is important to ensure that this email address is up-to-date and regularly monitored, as it will be the primary means of communication in the event of a suspicious login.
+It is important to ensure that the account email address is up-to-date and regularly monitored, as it will be the primary means of communication in the event of a suspicious login.